-Students will be eligible to register as paramedics with the HCPC on successful completion of the course and will be able to apply for roles as appropriate.
+Students will be eligible to apply for registration as paramedics with the HCPC on successful completion of the course and will be able to apply for roles as appropriate.

 The WMAS HEI education forum provides opportunities to discuss upcoming job employment vacancies.